ULHPC/tutorials/README.md

 ## (Optional) Immediately submit all jobs

-We need a wrapper script to get the dependencies right.
+Snakemake has an option to immediately submit all jobs to the cluster and tell the scheduler about the dependencies so they run in the right order.
+It submits the jobs one-by-one, collecting the job ID of each from the slurm output, and then forwards those job IDs as dependencies to the follow-up jobs.

 Unfortunately snakemake doesn't parse the job submission message from slurm cleanly, so the dependency lists look like   ` 'Submitted', 'batch', 'job', '374519', 'Submitted', 'batch', 'job', '374520'` instead of being just a list of the job IDs.
+Therefore, we need a wrapper script to get the dependencies right.

 Create a python script called `immediate_submit.py` with the following content: